-It all dates back to May 2019, when the United States government decided to add Huawei to its “Entity List”, the reason being a national concern.
-However, the experts suggest it to be a trade market concern as, at that time, Huawei was going line in line with Apple and Samsung in smartphone manufacturing.
+It all dates back to May 2019, when the United States government decided to add Huawei to its “Entity List” due to national security concerns.
+However, the experts suggest it to be a trade market concern as, at that time, Huawei was going head-to-head with Apple and Samsung in smartphone manufacturing.
 This proves that their smartphones are some of the best in the market.
-Once Huawei was put on the entity list, the US companies were restricted from doing business with Huawei.
+After Huawei was added to the entity list, U.S. companies were prohibited from conducting business with Huawei.
 Google had to comply with the restrictions.
-It led to Huawei devices coming without the Google Play Store, Play Services, and major key components and software.
-The new Huawei devices, such as the Huawei P60, now don’t support any Google app or service.
+It led to Huawei devices being released without the Google Play Store, Play Services, and several key components and software.
+The new Huawei devices, such as the Huawei P60 or Huawei Pura 70, no longer support any Google apps or services.
 In this guide, we will show you how to install Google apps on Huawei Devices running on EMUI 13.1 by using MicroG.

-The following are the steps to take on your Huawei device to install the Google Play Store and other Google apps, such as YouTube, Google Maps, Gmail, etc.
+The following steps will guide you through installing the Google Play Store and other Google apps, such as YouTube, Google Maps, Gmail, etc., on your Huawei device.

 Although there are many steps below, they are simple to follow.
-First, we are going to install MicroG, which will allow you to log in to your Google Account.
+First, we will install MicroG, which will enable you to log in to your Google Account.
 The next step is to log in to your Google account on your Huawei phone.
 Lastly, we will install AuroraStore to install Google services and apps on your phone.

 - First of all, on your phone, open the browser and go to the MicroG website.